 7. Do Not Be Intimidated

 I know it can be a scary thing to ask a parent for Late Fees.
 You may feel that you might lose that client if you do.
-But remember, you are just doing what you (contract) said you would do.
-The client should be doing what they said they would do (contract).
+But remember, you are just doing what you said (in the contract) you would do.
+The client should be doing what they said they would do (in the contract).
 It is important that you learn to say NO!

 Standing up for your policies is part of the job.

 Like I said above, many parents might not be aware of your drop-off & pick-up policy just because they did not read the contract.
 So it is part of your job to remind them that it does exist.
 Remember, if parents violate one policy they will probably not feel bad about violating another one as well.